sandhiya-12/devops-project1/lab-docs/L18-Prometheus_and_Grafana_setup.md

    ```sh
    kubectl edit svc prometheus-kube-prometheus-prometheus -n monitoring
    ```
-6. Now a load balancers qith 2 instances are created in the EC2 --> Load Balancer
+6. Now a load balancers with 2 instances are automatically created since we are already in AWS EC2 instance. see in EC2 --> Load Balancer

 7. Loginto Prometheus dashboard to monitor application https://<ELB-DNS-name>:9090